Key Considerations for EB-5 Due Diligence

 Understanding the financial structure of the project is fundamental to assessing the risks involved.
 Key points include:

-Capital Stack: Review the project’s capital stack to determine the order of
+Capital Stack: Review the project’s capital stack to determine the order of payments.
+Ensure that EB-5 investors are adequately protected and have priority in repayment.

 Use of Funds: Ensure there is transparency in how the EB-5 funds will be used.
+Mismanagement of funds can lead to project failure and jeopardize immigration status.

 Third-Party Audits: Look for projects that undergo regular third-party audits.
 This adds an extra layer of security and ensures financial transparency.